-As announced on 31 March 2021, the Group provided a Convertible Loan Note of £250,0000 (the "Loan") to Quanta, with a further £250,000 to be made available subject to achieving various agreed milestones, centred around its entrance to key markets.
-The Directors have reviewed the management accounts, projections and assurances received from Quanta, and based on these consider that the Loan will be recoverable in its entirety either through repayment or conversion by the redemption date of 31 December 2022.
+As announced on 31 March 2021, the Group provided a Convertible Loan Note of £250,000 (the "Loan") to Quanta, with up to a further £250,000 to be made available in four tranches from September 2021 to December 2021 subject to achieving various agreed milestones, centred around its entrance to key markets, of which £163,991 was advanced.
+Quanta failed to achieve the remaining milestones, and its business has subsequently deteriorated significantly.
+As a result, the Directors no longer consider that the Loan will be recoverable in its entirety either through repayment or conversion by the redemption date of 31 December 2022.
+A full provision against the Loan (£414k) has been made in these accounts, however the Directors intend to take all reasonable steps to recover the Loan and other receivables owed by Quanta (£201,000 up to 30 June 2022, which have been provided for in full) unless revised repayment terms are agreed by 31 December 2022.

-2. SERVICES PROVIDED BY THE GROUP'S AUDITOR
+SERVICES PROVIDED BY THE GROUP'S AUDITOR